analyst@nohacky:~/threat-actors$

 Olympic Destroyer / 2018 Winter Olympics2018

 Destructive wiper malware deployed against the Winter Olympics opening ceremony in Pyeongchang, South Korea — deliberately designed to implicate other threat actors through false flag indicators pointing to North Korea and China.
 Ultimately attributed to GRU/Sandworm with APT28 involvement.
+The same 2018 indictment period also covered APT28 attacks against WADA (releasing medical records of athletes including Simone Biles and Serena Williams), the OPCW, and the Spiez Swiss Chemicals Laboratory.

 Tools & Malware

 • CHOPSTICK / X-Tunnel: Second-stage backdoor and encrypted tunneling tool used for persistent access and lateral movement after initial X-Agent deployment.
+Communicates over HTTP, HTTPS, and other channels.

 • PixyNetLoader: Network-aware loader documented in the 2026 campaign, used to stage and deploy additional payloads while profiling victim network topology.